-- 2.02)2(b)(iii) Referral to a law enforcement agency will have the same meaning as defined in C.R.S. § 22-32-109.1(1)(f).
-"Armed" is defined as lawfully carrying a firearm as a part of the officer's job duties. - 2.02(2)(c) "Physical restraint" - 2.02(2)(c)(i) A person administering the physical restraint must use only the amount of force necessary to stop the dangerous or violent actions of the student. - 2.02(2)(c)(ii) A restrained student must be continuously monitored to ensure that the breathing of the student in such physical restraint is not compromised.
+2.02(2)(b)(iii) Referral to a law enforcement agency will have the same meaning as defined in C.R.S. § 22-32-109.1(1)(f).
+"Armed" is defined as lawfully carrying a firearm as a part of the officer's job duties.

-- 2.02(2)(c)(iii) A student shall be released from physical restraint within fifteen minutes after the initiation of the restraint, except when precluded for safety reasons. - 2.02(2)(d) "Prone restraint" shall not be used by public education agencies except: - 2.02(2)(d)(i) When prone restraints are used on a student who is openly displaying a deadly weapon, as defined in Section 2.00(3). - 2.02(2)(d)(ii) When used by armed security officers who:
+- 2.02(2)(c) "Physical restraint" - 2.02(2)(c)(i) A person administering the physical restraint must use only the amount of force necessary to stop the dangerous or violent actions of the student. - 2.02(2)(c)(ii) A restrained student must be continuously monitored to ensure that the breathing of the student in such physical restraint is not compromised. - 2.02(2)(c)(iii) A student shall be released from physical restraint within fifteen minutes after the initiation of the restraint, except when precluded for safety reasons. - 2.02(2)(d) "Prone restraint" shall not be used by public education agencies except: - 2.02(2)(d)(i) When prone restraints are used on a student who is openly displaying a deadly weapon, as defined in Section 2.00(3). - 2.02(2)(d)(ii) When used by armed security officers or certified peace officers employed by a school of a school of a school district, charter school of a school district, or institute charter school who: